KatherineMichel/portfolio/README.md

 ## Special Accomplishments

-A few accomplishments that I feel especially proud of.
+A few accomplishments that I feel especially proud of:

 ## Special Challenges

-Inspired by the late [Courtney Brousseau](https://courtneybrousseau.github.io/), I'll include a few times when things didn't go as planned.
+Inspired by the late [Courtney Brousseau](https://courtneybrousseau.github.io/), here are a few times when things didn't go as planned and what I learned:

 ## Kudos